Right to know: Hazard Communication (HazCom 2012)

 The information can be obtained in the form of an annual report of releases for the state or for specific companies.
 It is available on request from the Fire Marshal's Office and is normally free of charge unless unusually large quantities of data are involved.

 Chemical labeling requirements

 Each container that contains a hazardous chemical must be labeled by the manufacturer or distributor before it is sent to downstream users.
 There is no single standard format for labels.
 Each product must be labeled according to the specific type of hazard.

-Pesticide and fungicide labeling is regulated by the Environmental Protection Agency.
+Pesticide labeling is regulated by the Environmental Protection Agency.